gogowenzhang/ride-sharing-churn-prediction/readme.md

 - `luxury_car_user`: TRUE if the user took a luxury car in their first 30 days; FALSE otherwise
 - `weekday_pct`: the percent of the user’s trips occurring during a weekday

+### Workflow:
+1. Perform any cleaning, exploratory analysis, and/or visualizations to use the provided data for this analysis.
+2. Build a predictive model to help determine the probability that a rider will be retained.
+3. Evaluate the model.
+Focus on metrics that are important for the statistical model.
+4. Identify / interpret features that are the most influential in affecting the predictions.
+5. Discuss the validity of the model.
+Issues such as leakage.
+For more on leakage, see this essay on Kaggle, and this paper: Leakage in Data Mining: Formulation, Detection, and Avoidance.
+6. Repeat 2 - 5 until find the best model.
+7. Consider business decisions that the model may indicate are appropriate.
+Evaluate possible decisions with metrics that are appropriate for decision rules.